raymcdermott/num-text/README.md

 - 205 = two hundred and five

 We know that if the number is > 1000 the UNIT will be set.

+## Groups of one or two

+When the number is in between the unit ranges - so 10<sup>4</sup> and 10<sup>5</sup> for example - the first number should be expressed in the same way as singular numbers

 ## Deducing number ranges